Compliance tab

 - A release form signing section for the project as a whole.

-- Per-collaborator compliance cards for 2257 documentation, boundaries and consent, and QR scan activity.
+- Per-collaborator compliance cards for 2257 documentation, automated signature authorization, boundaries and consent, and QR scan activity.

 Release form signing section

-The release form signing section tracks who has signed the project release form and when the project-level form is ready to download as a signed PDF.
+The release form signing section tracks who has signed the project release form and when the project-level form is ready to generate or download as a signed PDF.

 You see: